- How do I charge my electrical equipment?

 How do I charge my electrical equipment?

 It is sensible to also bring an international/universal adapter to charge any equipment from mains power at the campsites, as charging on the truck can only be done while driving.

-Do note when charging appliances or video cameras when the power from the mains (AC) is fed directly into the equipment to always then check the power source at campsites are protected from power surges by a voltage regulator as failure to do so may result in your equipment being damaged.
+Please note, when charging appliances or video cameras when the power from the mains (AC) is fed directly into the equipment, to always then check the power source at campsites are protected from power surges by a voltage regulator as failure to do so may result in your equipment being damaged.

 Remember to bring enough memory and all accessories and cables etc you might need for your equipment.
 Extra batteries are always wise.